pokhym/shortcut/README.md

 Here we use the xword benchmark mentioned in the paper, as this benchmark takes less to reproduce and also demonstrates our ideas of predicated slices, transparent recovery, control flow divergence handling.

-	unarchive shorcut/tutorial/xword.tar.gz
-    cd xword; make  (build it)
-    cd omniplay/test
+    cd tutorial; tar -xvf xword.tar.gz ; make placer cd $OMNIPLAY_DIR/test
-    ~/omniplay/scripts/easy_launch.sh ~/xword/placer -b ~/xword/board.tofro -w ~/xword/wordlist/newmega.txt -v 25 -m 1 -s  (record this using omniplay)
+    $OMNIPLAY_DIR/scripts/easy_launch.sh $OMNIPLAY_DIR/tutorial/xword-git/placer -b $OMNIPLAY_DIR/tutorial/xword-git/board.tofro -w $OMNIPLAY_DIR/tutorial/xword-git/wordlists/newmega.txt -v 25 -m 1 -s  (record this using omniplay)

 Use the recording to generate a slice.

 	./gen_ckpt.py <replay_dir #> <ckpt #> -taint_byterange <pid>,90,5,250  (the last arguments specifies that an input could change and in this case the changed input comes from the board file)

 Here the ckpt # specifies the end of the code region.
 In this case, it is a record/replay clock used internally in Arnold.
 Here we could use the last gettimeofday system call in the replay log (this is 3043 on my recording - your milage may vary).

+NOTE: `<replay_dir #>` is the number in `/replay_logdb/rec_<replay_dir #>`

+NOTE: `<ckpt #>` is the number from Arnold.
+To see what number occurs per system call `tail -f /var/log/kern.log` and observe during `easy_launch.sh`, the start time of a specific system call and its syscall number will be listed.

 Now change the file ~/xword/board.tofro and save it: